-Syria: 100 killed as bomb hits evacuees
+Syria: 126 killed as bomb hits buses with evacuees, group says

 - Car bomb explosion targets buses of people leaving their towns

-(CNN)About 100 people were killed Saturday in a car bomb explosion targeting pro-regime evacuees leaving besieged Syrian towns, a volunteer rescue agency said.
+At least 109 of those killed were evacuees from the pro-regime Shia villages of Al-Fu'ah and Kafraya while the rest were aid workers and rebels guarding the convoy, according to the Syrian Observatory.

+At least 68 children were among those killed in the attack on Saturday.

-The blast, which struck buses of people who were leaving their towns as part of a rebel-regime swap, also injured 55 others in Rashidin, a suburb of Aleppo in northwestern Syria, according to Syria Civil Defense, also known the White Helmets
+In addition to the deaths, it also injured 55 others in Rashidin, a suburb of Aleppo, according to Syria Civil Defense, also known as the White Helmets

-The convoy of buses, which were parked at the time, was carrying thousands of people from two regime-held but rebel-besieged villages in northwestern Syria, state-run media reported.
 People were evacuating two rebel-held towns in southwest Syria at the same time under a so-called Four Towns Agreement.

-Video shown on Syrian state-run television showed heavily damaged and burned buses parked on the side of a road.
+Video shown on state television showed charred buses parked on the side of a road.
 People walked outside the buses, surveying the damage as well as bodies lying on the roadway and a grass median.

-The evacuees, from the mainly pro-regime Shia villages of Al-Fu'ah and Kafriya, were bound for regime-held parts of Aleppo.
+The evacuees were bound for regime-held parts of Aleppo.

 The state-run Syrian Arab News Agency reported the convoy continued, and the first buses arrived late Saturday in Aleppo.
 The buses headed to the Jebrin area for a temporary housing center equipped with food and medical supplies, SANA said.